As noted in the title, this HubSpot CRM 2018 review is by an actual user – it’s not one of those robo comparisons that are becoming so common.

 The HubSpot Prospects feature uses reverse look up of the IP address the visitor’s PC to suggest where the person works, even if they don’t fill in a form.

-Clicking on the domain name in the report provides details of all the pages people from the company have viewed, with details of how they arrived at the page (source).
-Company data is enhanced with the company insights noted above.
+In the past, clicking on the domain name in the report provides details of all the pages people from the company have viewed, with details of how they arrived at the page (source).
+Now all you see is the number of pages viewed by that company but no details of which pages.
+If your site contains a range of services or products, knowing which pages they looked at is crucial to knowing who to target at the account.

 There are a range of systems you can use to enable customers to book time directly in your diary.